ChanseyIsTheBest/NX-60FPS-RES-GFX-Cheats/README.md

 [**ChanseyIsTheBest's** text guide on how to convert ips/pchtxt into cheats](https://gbatemp.net/threads/how-to-convert-ips-or-pchtxt-into-cheat.626182/)

-**How to use ips+pchtxt2cheat.py**
+#### How to use ips_pchtxt_2cheat.py:

-This tool converts ips/pchtxt files into cheat files, however not all converted cheats will work on actual hardware due to how assets are loaded.
+This tool converts ips or pchtxt files into cheat files, however not all converted cheats will work on actual hardware due to how assets are loaded.

-1. Download and save ips+pchtxt2cheat.py
+1. Download and save ips_pchtxt_2cheat.py
 2. Drag and drop the ips or pchtxt file
 3. A cheat will be generated with the .txt extension with the correct BID